Ooonana/Debian_kindle/README.md

 Download or create a Debian image:

-Use the release from your project or build one using QEMU and debootstrap
+Use the release from your project or build one using QEMU and debootstrap (i used debootstrap on my android tablet)

 Ensure the image is in ext3 format